Nabagata/interview-prep/README.md

 restriction with pointers

-Due to the above limitations, references in C++ cannot be used for implementing data structures like Linked List, Tree, etc. In Java, references don’t have above restrictions, and can be used to implement all data structures.
+Due to the above limitations, references in C++ cannot be used for implementing data structures like Linked List, Tree, etc. In #, references don’t have above restrictions, and can be used to implement all data structures.
 References being more powerful in Java, is the main reason Java doesn’t need pointers.